About

 A Trip to Texas Paid for by Uncle Sam

-After a two-year stint in the U.S. Army, Dan signed up with a local radio station (KTON-AM/FM) and did the late shift, then moved to mornings.
-He eventually moved across town to a competitor (KIXS-FM) as program director and morning show host where he was innovating Top-40 on FM.
+After a two-year stint in the U.S. Army, Dan signed up with a local radio station (KTON-AM/FM), worked the late shift, and then moved to mornings.
+He eventually moved across town to a competitor (KIXS-FM) as program director and morning show host, where he innovated Top-40 on FM.
 He eventually spent a decade in Central Texas.

 Back to the West Coast

-A chance meeting while on a 1978 vacation back home in Los Angeles offered an unimaginable opportunity.
-Using a connection made years earlier, Dan was hired as VP Marketing and Promotion for Audio Stimulation, a thriving radio syndication company owned by Wolfman Jack with his partner and personal manager Don Kelley.
-The circle was complete from when Wolfman Jack was bouncing off the ionosphere down to a transistor radio in Okmulgee, Oklahoma, to Wolfman’s Hollywood lair.
+A chance meeting on a 1978 vacation back home in Los Angeles offered an unimaginable opportunity.
+Using a connection made years earlier, Dan was hired as VP of Marketing and Promotion for Audio Stimulation, a thriving radio syndication company owned by Wolfman Jack with his partner and personal manager, Don Kelley.
+The circle was complete from Wolfman Jack bouncing off the ionosphere down to a transistor radio in Okmulgee, Oklahoma, to Wolfman’s Hollywood lair.

 The Hollywood Years

-Your personal network is everything.
-With the mentorship of Don Kelley, Dan established an entertainment public relations firm and went on to represent a number of Top 10 recording artists, television and film actors, entertainment companies, and major events.
+Your network is everything.
+Under the mentorship of Don Kelley, Dan established an entertainment public relations firm and went on to represent several Top 10 recording artists, television and film actors, entertainment companies, and major events.

-In 1985 he sold his company to Solters/Roskin & Friedman one of the largest entertainment public relations firms in the industry and joined the team that managed the Grammy Awards telecast and the Miss Universe, Miss USA, and Miss Teen USA pageants telecast.
+In 1985, he sold his company to Solters/Roskin & Friedman, one of the largest entertainment public relations firms in the industry, and joined the team that managed the Grammy Awards telecast and the Miss Universe, Miss USA, and Miss Teen USA pageants telecasts.

 Change is Inevitable

 Dan left Gannett in 1987 to join Dees in a new venture.
 It looked like a great opportunity at the time.
-Two months later, the deal fell apart and the decade-long Hollywood run was at an end.
+Two months later, the deal fell apart and the decade-long Hollywood run ended.

-With major-market credentials in hand, Dan moved to the San Francisco Bay Area as Marketing & Promotion Director for a small 8-station group.
-Two years later that led to an invitation to join KSFO-AM and KYA-FM in the same capacity—and back to the big leagues.
-KSFO was the home station for the Oakland A’s and KYA-FM had legendary ties to one of San Francisco’s heritage Top-40 stations.
+With major-market credentials, Dan moved to the San Francisco Bay Area as Marketing & Promotion Director for a small 8-station group.
+Two years later, that led to an invitation to join KSFO-AM and KYA-FM in the same capacity and return to the big leagues.
+KSFO was the Oakland A’s home station, and KYA-FM had legendary ties to one of San Francisco’s heritage Top-40 stations.
 Two years later, the stations were sold and the entire staff was on the streets.

 Return to Texas

 Texas was a familiar place to look for the next gig.
-In 1994, Dan found himself in Houston expecting to end up back on radio in some way.
+In 1994, Dan found himself in Houston, expecting to end up back on the radio somehow.
 Instead, he established a small advertising agency and grew it to success over the next few years.
-The agency did collateral design and print advertising work for Compaq Computer, and specialized in hi-tech and software companies.
+The agency did collateral design and print advertising work for Compaq Computer and specialized in hi-tech and software companies.
 Then came 1999 when the tech bubble burst.
 Moving on.
 Does it seem there’s a pattern here?

 Headed North

-One of the agency’s clients wanted to publish a city magazine in 2005.
+In 2005, one of the agency’s clients wanted to publish a city magazine.
 That led to the development of Texoma Living!
 Magazine and the publication of 20 issues over four years.
 It remains the project of which Dan is most proud.

-Now in semi-retirement, Dan still spends time in his home studio working on projects for radio stations around the world.
-He also consults with his nephew’s company, works on projects that interest him, and is engaged in supporting local charities that benefit seniors and families.
+Now in semi-retirement, Dan still spends time in his home studio working on projects for radio stations worldwide.
+He also consults with his nephew’s company, works on projects that interest him, and supports local charities that benefit seniors and families.